ewallace/protocols/RNAtagseq.md

 11. Ligate 3’ Universal Adaptor: Second Ligation (ssDNA/ssDNA) with beads
 	NOTE: 3Tr3 adaptor: 5’-/5Phos/NNN NNA GAT CGG AAG AGC ACA CG TCTG-/3SpC3/ 3’, 55% GC, 22bp, 5’-Phos and 3’-C3 spacer (or ddC, or dye).
 Make 40 uM stock.

+	- Start a positive control reaction, 50 pmoles (0.5uL of 100uM stock) of TagDNA+ in 5uL sterile H20 in place of cDNA
     - Add 2 uL (80 pmoles) of 3Tr3 adaptor to cDNA
     - Heat at 75°C for 3 min; Place on cold block on ice
     - Make ligation reaction master mix (can be prepared ahead of time, at RT):